AbdalrhmanHamza/so/src/pages/posts/awesome-19-custom-404-page.md

 ---
-description: Collection of 404 page code examples in HTML and CSS.
+description: Collection of 404 pages code examples in HTML and CSS.
 Hand-picked from codepen.io and other resources.
 keywords: HTML, CSS, JavaScript, FrontendDevelopment, Frontend, 404 page, 404 page in HTML and CSS, Frontend Solutions
 public: true
 layout: ../../layouts/BlogPost.astro